Rouge National Urban Park expanding thanks to transfer of conservation lands in Pickering

 “Our government and Parks Canada deeply values its collaboration with Indigenous partners and Toronto and Region Conservation Authority in the management of Rouge National Urban Park,” Anandasangaree said.
 “Together we recognize the possibilities in Rouge’s precious natural, cultural and agricultural resources and landscapes.”

-Anandasangaree called the announcement “another step forward” in expanding and protecting the park’s ecosystems and “creating even more vibrant places for GTA residents to discover and connect with” at the park.
+Anandasangaree called the announcement “another step forward” in expanding and protecting the park’s ecosystems and “creating even more vibrant places for GTA residents to discover and connect with.”

 The $949,940 in funding from the federal government will be used for habitat restoration along the two watersheds to improve landscape connectivity, essential ecosystem functions and overall watershed health in the country’s largest urban area.
 This work will aim to improve the ecological integrity of approximately 25 hectares of aquatic, riparian and terrestrial habitat in Rouge National Urban Park and in the Rouge River and West Duffins Creek watersheds.